 Driving in Seattle

-Parking can be an issue in Seattle’s city centre, though, as it's extraordinarily expensive and limited.
+Parking can be an issue in Seattle's city centre, though, as it's extraordinarily pricey and limited.
+New arrivals must also account for insurance and vehicle maintenance when deciding to purchase a vehicle.

 Cycling in Seattle

-Seattle has an extensive network of bike trails and the city’s temperate climate is generally good for cycling.
-However, because of frequent rainfall and a hilly topography, protective gear is suggested to avoid unexpected skids or accidents.
+Ranked among the best US cycling cities, Seattle has an extensive network of bike trails, and the city's temperate climate is generally good for cycling.
+However, because of frequent rainfall and hilly topography, protective gear is suggested to avoid unexpected skids or accidents.

 Walking in Seattle

-Seattle is a pedestrian-friendly city.
-There are clearly marked sidewalks (footpaths) and crosswalks (pedestrian crossings), where pedestrians have the right of way.
+Seattle is a pedestrian-friendly city, and walking is a fun, free and healthy way to explore the city.
+There are clearly marked sidewalks (footpaths) and crosswalks (pedestrian crossings) where pedestrians have the right of way.
 Vehicles are obligated to stop for pedestrians obeying traffic rules.

 Expat Health Insurance